Select from the frequently asked questions below

-- Birds reproduce sexually and have internal fertilization.
+- Birds reproduce sexually and have separate sexes and internal fertilization.

 - Mating is generally preceded by courtship.